Phase-Aware Mixture of Experts for Agentic Reinforcement Learning: Router Implementation Details

 \section{Router Implementation Details}

-\textbf{Gradient Flow.} At each training step, gradients flow as follows: the router outputs distribution $p_t$ over experts, expert $k^* = \arg\max_k p_t^k$ is selected and generates action $a_t$, the selected expert receives the RL gradient weighted by group-based advantage $A_t^{\text{group}}$, and the straight-through estimator propagates gradients through the argmax to update router parameters.
+\textbf{Gradient Flow.} At each training step, gradients flow as follows: the router outputs distribution $p_t$ over experts, expert $k^* = \arg\max_k p_t^k$ is selected and generates action $a_t$, the selected expert receives the RL gradient weighted by group-based advantage $A_t^{\text{group}}$, and the discrete expert selection is optimized via REINFORCE while the straight-through estimator is used only for the non-differentiable switching indicator in the consistency penalty.
 This ensures that experts specialize on assigned trajectory segments with no gradient interference between experts.

 \textbf{Temperature Schedule.} The router temperature $\tau$ follows a linear annealing schedule: $\tau(t) = \max(\tau_f, \tau_0 - (\tau_0 - \tau_f) \cdot t / T_{\text{anneal}})$, with $\tau_0 = 2.0$, $\tau_f = 0.5$, and $T_{\text{anneal}} = 3000$ steps.
 High initial temperature encourages exploration of routing patterns, while low final temperature produces decisive assignments.